 I know just how hard it is to venture into a beauty industry dominated by major brands and heavy weights, so I am happy to share the resources I’ve found super helpful.
 Let me know of any others you’ve come across that I can add to this list.
 The list is alphabetical and not in a priority order.
 Here goes on my long low-down on perfume resource and courses!
 Feel free to let me know of more ace resources to add.

 Update 2021: Of course, with the pandemic, many live courses have paused and some gone online.
-I will be updating this post later this year to include new, online resources I’ve come across.
+I will be updating this post to include new, online resources I’ve come across.

 Perfume Resources and Courses